Black Dinah Chocolatiers | Kate Shaffer

 In 2007, at the edge of a misty forest on the tiny Maine island of Isle au Haut, Black Dinah Chocolatiers twinkled into existence.
 For eight years, Kate Shaffer made exquisite confections in her home kitchen, and offered them to locals and island visitors at her cafe, which rested in the shade of a dark, towering crag, known locally as Black Dinah Mountain.
 Organically (and some say, by magic), word of Kate’s chocolates—made from things that grew in the forests and the gardens of Isle au Haut—spread, and the fledgling business grew…and grew…and grew.

-In 2012, Black Dinah Chocolatiers’ first mainland Tasting Room took root in Blue Hill, Maine—a salty, coastal village nestled in a quiet pocket of the Penobscot Bay.
-There, we offer our full line of chocolate confections, which are complemented by a full espresso bar, locally-made ice cream, and our signature cookies.
+From May 2012 to February 2019, Black Dinah Chocolatiers set up shop in Blue Hill, Maine—a salty, coastal village nestled in a quiet pocket of the Penobscot Bay.
+There, we offered our full line of chocolate confections, locally-made ice cream, and signature cookies.

 Here, we continue to craft beautiful chocolates by hand, and offer them for sale on the premises at our pocket-sized Factory Store.